Accessibility · Toronto, ON

 Bait fact

-Princess-Rosethorn's strongest accessibility signal is school access — 29/100, fourth quintile of Toronto.
+Princess-Rosethorn's strongest accessibility signal is recreation access, 40/100, middle band of Toronto.

 See the full accessibility report